 Fluoride is the only known mineral that effectively makes the teeth more resistant to cavities (caries), fortifies tooth enamel, and inhibits bacterial formation.
 "Fluoride toothpaste" simply put is any toothpaste that contains fluoride (Crest, Colgate, etc.).
 It is safe and effective against cavities for all ages as long as it is used as recommended.
 This article only focuses on fluoride for topical and not ingested means.
+Depending on your philosophy in life, if your narrative is contrary to this article, it may be hard to accept these researched truths.

 When to First Start Using Fluoride Toothpaste?